-We begin on Friday evening at 7 p.m. with an intergenerational Community SING for individuals and families of all sizes and configurations.
-Community SINGs are for everyone – no musical experience is required!
+We begin on Friday evening at 7 p.m. with a free, intergenerational Community SING for individuals and families of all sizes and configurations.
+Community SINGs are for everyone – no musical experience is required and you don't need to register for the workshop to attend!
 We'll share songs that enliven the spirit, nourish the soul, and remind us that we belong to each other.

 We'll continue on Saturday at 9:30 a.m. with a workshop exploring how and why we sing together, noticing way our bodies and voices are present when we learn through thoughtful modeling and generous invitation.
 Together we'll explore how the energy we create through singing affects what we do in worship as a whole, as well as other parts of our human lives.
 Kerri Meyer, Donald Schell, and Paul Vasile will lead worship, plenaries, and small group breakout sessions exploring oral tradition song forms and leadership practices.

-MMC presenters will also offer worship leadership at St. Andrew's and several local congregations on Sunday morning.
+MMC presenters will also offer worship leadership at St. Andrew's and several local congregations on Sunday.

 Music That Makes Community encourages and support practices of communal singing and learning.
 Watch this short video to learn about the unique work we're doing around the United States and Canada.

 Meals, refreshments, and workshop materials are included in the cost.